cxd4/dhex/README.txt

 - -k expects a file to be opened
 - -f might overwrite ANY file.
 - GOTO can jump way behind the end of the file
-- some ways of exiting won't free all the allocated buffers